Hebden Bridge railway station: History

 The current buildings date from 1893, construction having started in 1891.
 By this point there was a goods yard alongside the station.
 This closed in 1966 and the site is now the station car park.
 In 1997 the station was renovated, and signage in the original Lancashire and Yorkshire Railway style was installed.

 On 21 June 1912 a train derailed nearby, killing four people and injuring many others.
 The official inquiry found that the train was running too fast on the Charlestown Curve, a tight curve near the station.

 Facilities

 The station has a staffed ticket office, waiting rooms, toilets and a cafe.
 New lifts have been installed to make both platforms fully accessible (commissioned in March 2019), and Information screens were installed in 2012 as part of a programme to provide screens at 18 stations on the Calder Valley Line and elsewhere in West Yorkshire.
 Previously, passengers had to rely on automated public-address system announcements.

 Services

+As of May 2025, the weekday off-peak service pattern is as follows: